nickayson/nickayson/README.md

 -python
 -css

 - Focusing on internships I have now.
+- IT internship @ WNC & Associates
+- Summer 2022 Technology Development Internship @ Optum Technologies

 - Also balancing school and personal projects.

 - Currently in my 3rd year of Computer Science at Cal State Fullerton and have a 3.559 GPA